semvis123/Sonyfy/README.md

 # Does it work with other noise cancelling tweaks?
 Yes!
 Sonyfy should work just fine with other noise cancelling (automation) tweaks, because it emulates the behavior of the official Airpods pro.

-# Does it work with my headphones
+# Does it work with my headphones?
 Sonyfy is currently tested on the WH-1000XM3s and the WH-1000XM4s, other headphones might work but I haven't tested it.
 - it doesn't seem to work with the WH-H910N.